ddotcodes/100-days-of-code/log.md

 **Today's Progress**: Today was awesome day i made landing page for website using CSS and Bootstrap and also using mailchimp

+### Day 43 :December 18, 2019

+**Today's Progress**: Today i learned CSS grid and Layout and the difference between Flex box and grid